Policy last updated

 Active Schools (Reference 142)

-The Active Schools initiative aims to ensure that all Victorian students have the skills, confidence and motivation to be active in life.
+The Active Schools program aims to ensure that all Victorian students have the skills, confidence and motivation to be active in life.

 Active Schools Grants ($30,000) aim to help implement a whole-school approach to improving physical activity and supporting students to be more active.
 Grant funds may be used for infrastructure or equipment, staff professional development, or engagement with physical activity programs and providers.